UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 This is easy; you know how to do that, yes?

 But the training wheels are off -- you are going to need to write your own tests now.
 So before you create the ``Head`` element class, write a test for it.
-You should be able to copy and paste one the previous tests, and just change the name of the class and the tag text.
-Remember to give it a new name, or it will simply replace the previous test.
+You should be able to copy and paste one of the previous tests, and just change the name of the class and the tag value.
+Remember to give yo test a new name, or it will simply replace the previous test.

 I like to run the tests as soon as I make a new one.
-If nothing else, I can make sure I have one more test!
+If nothing else, I can make sure I have one more test.

 OK, that should have been straightforward.
 Now this part: